I broke up with him. Twice.

 Suffice it to say, my friends were overly pissed.

-I deleted him and her from all of my social medias for a promised month, trying to tell myself I didn’t love him anymore.
+I deleted him and her from all of my social media for a promised month, trying to tell myself I didn’t love him anymore.

-Then I started dating a drug dealer/rapper.
+Then I started dating a toxic guy.
 I was heading off to a great start.
 He was sweet, okay?
 He took my mind off of everything and picked up my calls whenever I needed him.
 Also, he knew how to treat my panic attacks from 100 miles away.

 It wasn’t until three months later when I found out how awful of a person he was to others and impossible to change.